 We wore these pants to various yoga classes, on trail runs, and while climbing.
 The light-colored material we tested showed dirt easily when worn outside the studio, so they weren't our favorite all-around pair, but the material never snagged and held up incredibly well for most activities.
 The compression and breathability factors make them a great training legging for most activities.

 We loved how these pants fit; you can also purchase them in a variety of colors and patterns.
 The mesh panel placements and material add to the sleek design.
-If you are looking for a pair of pants with a bit more of those "statement" patterns, then we recommend checking out the Teeki Hot Pants for those bold designs.
-The Teeki leggings are also exceptionally breathable but lack the compression of the Train.
+If you are looking for a pair of pants with a bit more of those "statement" patterns, then we recommend checking out the Onzie for those bold designs.

-Lululemon prices the Train at $98, which makes them one of the most expensive pairs in our review.
-If you're looking to save some dough, we do feature a few models in the review that cost $20-30 and still provide exceptional performance, like our Best Buy winner, the 90 Degree.
+Lululemon prices the Train quite high, which makes them one of the most expensive pairs in our review.
+If you're looking to save some dough, we do feature a few models in the review that cost much less and still provide exceptional performance, like the 90 Degree.

 — Hannah Hall

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More